4.5 Oboe and English Horn

 Essential Questions: What is an Oboe?
 What is an English Horn?

 The oboe is a soprano-range double-reed woodwind instrument in C, known for its bright, penetrating tone and expressive melodic capabilities in orchestral and chamber settings.
-The English horn, pitched a fifth lower in F, has a warmer, more mellow timbre and is often used for lyrical solos and rich harmonic textures in ensemble music.
+The English horn, pitched a fifth lower in F, has a warmer, more mellow timbre and is often used for lyrical solos and rich harmonic textures.

 Mönnig Oboe Modell 155 Albrecht Mayer